Radiographic Sciences AS

 Admission and Degree Requirements

-1. Completion of pre-program requirements at LCSC or an accredited university or college.
+1. Completion of pre-program requirements at LC State or an accredited university or college.

 2. Submission of completed application to the Nursing & Health Sciences Division.
-See the NHS Division web site (www.lcsc.edu/nursing) for admission criteria (TOEFL, GPA, entrance test, prerequisite and support coursework) and deadlines.
-Non-refundable fee must accompany the application.
-Admission is competitive with a limited number of seats each year.
+See the NHS Division website (www.lcsc.edu/nursing) for admission criteria (TOEFL, GPA, entrance test, prerequisite, and support coursework) and deadlines.
+A non-refundable fee must accompany the application.
+Admission is competitive, with a limited number of seats each year.

-3. Transfer students must submit course descriptions of prerequisite and support courses with the application to determine equivalency.
+3. Transfer students may be asked to submit course descriptions of prerequisite and support courses with the application to determine equivalency.

 4. Applicable policies and information are located in the Pre-Program and NHS Student Handbooks on the NHS Division web page.